 It takes us one week to make a special damper from cycad nuts called djakalangarr, we collect and prepare gunga (pandanus) leaves for weaving baskets and mats, cook traditionally in a djambal (bush oven) and teach everything to the kids for the future generations.

-Bush Heritage supports the work of the Arafura Swamp Rangers through its Aboriginal Partnerships program.
+Bush Heritage supports the work of the Arafura Swamp Rangers through our Aboriginal Partnerships program.

 As Uunguu Rangers work to achieve the targets of their healthy country plan, they are also helping to maintain and improve habitat in one of Australia’s most important refuges, to the benefit of many animals.Read More